December 21, 2013Posted in: General, Veg History, Veganism

 ‘vegan’ / pure plant eater

-that we so far have come across in our research.
+that we have come across to date in our research.

 Roger had fought in the Parliamentary Army in the English Civil War (which ran from 1642 to 1651) before becoming a haberdasher (either with a shop that sells men’s clothes – or shop that sells small items such as needles and thread that are used to make clothes) in Chesham, England.